-How do I use Bicarbonate Soda instead of shampoo to wash my hair?
+How to make bicarbonate soda shampoo to wash my hair?

-The amount you use will depend on how long your hair is.
-My hair is just past my shoulders and I use about 3 heaping tea spoons of soda, but I use that for my hair and body (so probably 2 would do).
+- The amount of bicarbonate of soda you should use will depend on how long your hair is.
+My hair is just past my shoulders and I use about 3 heaping teaspoons of soda, but I use that for my hair and body (so probably 2 would do).

-Take a little cup (plastic is better since you don’t want glass or ceramic breaking in the shower) and put 2 tea spoons of soda into it.
+- Take a little cup (plastic is better since you don’t want glass or ceramic breaking in the shower) and put 2 teaspoons of bicarbonate of soda into it.

-Turn your tap to the hottest and pour about 1/4 to 1/2 cup of hot water into your cup with soda (it doesn’t need to be boiling).
+- Turn your tap to the hottest setting and pour about 1/4 to 1/2 cup of hot water into your cup with bicarbonate of soda (it doesn’t need to be boiling).

-Mix it with your fingers or a spoon for a second.
+- Mix your bicarbonate soda shampoo with your fingers or a spoon for a second.

-The soda will not fully dissolve in such quantities (as you can see in the picture above), so you will need to mix it quickly just before putting it in your hair.
+- The soda will not fully dissolve, so you will need to mix it quickly just before putting it in your hair.
 I do one handful of the mixture at a time – one on top of my head, 2 more on the sides and one or two on the back.
 The rest I use to wash my body and what is left I just pour on top of my head again.

-Rub it into your scalp a little and wait maybe 30 seconds – it does the job fast.
+- Rub your natural bicarbonate soda shampoo into your scalp a little and wait about 30 seconds – it does the job fast.

-Will the Bicarbonate Soda foam up or feel like other shampoos?
+Will the bicarbonate soda shampoo foam up or feel like other shampoos?

 No. When you first use it, you will feel like you’ve done it wrong, even though you probably haven’t.
 It will feel grainy to the touch, a little like sand (don’t worry, nothing will stay behind) and it will not foam.
-You just need to trust that it’s doing its job and you can help it by rubbing your head a little.
+You just need to trust that it’s doing its job and you can help it by rubbing your head a little with your fingers.